-Stand mixers are the golden boys of the kitchen tech world.
-With the recent, reasonably inexplicable, explosion in the popularity of baking, many people are even buying them and ACTUALLY USING THEM, rather than having them serve their traditional purpose: looking nice and impressing visitors to your kitchen, who went away thinking you were baking all the time, even though you actually were not.
+The best stand mixers are the golden boys of the kitchen tech world.
+With the explosion in the popularity of baking, many people are buying them and ACTUALLY USING THEM, rather than having them serve their traditional purpose: looking nice and impressing visitors to your kitchen, who went away thinking you were baking all the time, even though you actually were not.

 These industrial-strength ingredient wranglers are expensive beasts, but a good one should last many years, and they do make the creation of breads and cakes considerably more painless, as well as being able to whip up cream, meringues and the like with their whisk attachments.

 Oh, and if you want to get into advanced studies, the Kenwoods and Kitchenaids of this world also take attachments that do everything from mincing meat to spiralising veg to making pasta.
 Ridiculous, frankly, but somebody out there must be buying them…

 Stand mixers are serious bits of kit, and can be a serious investment.
 That's why our man Derek and his good lady wife have spent ages trying the following eight stand mixers, in order to rank them from first to last.
 The first four options are all extremely strong and none of them are bad.
 But if you need a different type of mixing, we also have guides to the best food processor, the best blender and more.
 Here are our stand mixer verdicts, though, as that's what we're all here for, innit?

 The best stand mixers you can buy in 2023

 This exemplary British-designed and engineered planetary mixer from Kenwood is still our number one choice, and for a variety of reasons.
 Its understated styling and unobtrusive gun-metal colour is suitable for a wide variety of kitchen designs and it doesn’t take up as much space as you’d imagine.
 It also comes with an abundance of 21st Century tech while being just as well built as both the Sage and KitchenAid products below.